Earn Your Accredited MSW Online With Yeshiva University

 Nurse treating teenage girl

-Program alumni look back on fieldwork as an invaluable learning opportunity.
-Fieldwork not only lets you put what you’ve learned into practice, but it’s also a chance to explore different areas of social work.
-Students have completed fieldwork with partners including the American Red Cross, the New York City Department of Education, Johns Hopkins Hospital, the Jewish Board of Children and Family Services and many more.
+Program alumni look back on the practicum experience as an invaluable learning opportunity.
+It not only lets you put what you’ve learned into practice, but it’s also a chance to explore different areas of social work.
+Students have completed practicum work with partners including the American Red Cross, the New York City Department of Education, Johns Hopkins Hospital, the Jewish Board of Children and Family Services and many more.

 Man in glasses with arms crossed smiling in classroom